 29 January 2020, 9am to 2pm

-The School of Education is delighted to announce the Play is the Way conference.
+The School of Education is delighted to announce the Passion, possibility, purpose: The power of play conference.
 This conference will benefit educators working in ECEC and Primary.
 This conference brings together experts in play and play-based learning for a rich and rewarding day of professional learning.
 Themes of discussion will include play in school settings, children’s rights to play and play advocacy.
 Our conference convenor is Dr Madeleine Dobson.